Traditional Slovenian food & drink

-Typical Slovenian Meals
+Typical Slovenian meals

 A typical Slovenian meal unfolds in three courses.
 Soups are often simple, like clear broths made with beef or chicken.